Fibromyalgia: Exercise

-Exercise is the only fibromyalgia treatment which has been given a strong recommendation by the European Alliance of Associations for Rheumatology (EULAR).
+In 2017, exercise was the only fibromyalgia treatment given a strong recommendation by the European Alliance of Associations for Rheumatology (EULAR).
 There is strong evidence indicating that exercise improves fitness, sleep and quality of life and may reduce pain and fatigue for people with fibromyalgia.
-Exercise has an added benefit in that it does not cause any serious adverse effects.
+The rate of adverse events reported in studies of exercise is low, with the most common being muscle pain, and no serious adverse events reported.

-Exercise may diminish fibromyalgia symptoms through a number of hypothesized biological mechanisms.
-Exercise may improve pain modulation through serotoninergic pathways.
+There are several hypothesized biological mechanisms for exercise benefits in FM.
+Exercise may improve pain modulation through serotonergic pathways.
 It may reduce pain by altering the hypothalamic-pituitary-adrenal axis and reducing cortisol levels.
 It also has anti-inflammatory effects that may improve fibromyalgia symptoms.
 Aerobic exercise can improve muscle metabolism and pain through mitochondrial pathways.

+Despite its benefits, exercise is a challenge for patients with fibromyalgia, due to the chronic fatigue and pain they experience.
+They may have negative experiences with being given non-personalized exercise programs by healthcare providers who they feel do not understand the impact of the condition.
+Adherence is higher when the exercise program is recommended by doctors or supervised by nurses.
+Sufferers perceive exercise as more effortful than healthy adults.
+Depression and higher pain intensity serve as barriers to physical activity.

+A recommended approach to a graded exercise program begins with small, frequent exercise periods and builds up from there.
+To reduce pain the use of an exercise program of 13 to 24 weeks is recommended, with each session lasting 30 to 60 minutes.

-When comparing different exercise programs, aerobic exercise is capable of modulating the autonomic nervous function of fibromyalgia patients, whereas resistance exercise does not show such effects.
+When different exercise programs are compared, aerobic exercise is capable of modulating the autonomic nervous function of fibromyalgia patients, whereas resistance exercise does not show such effects.
 A 2022 meta-analysis found that aerobic training showed a high effect size while strength interventions showed moderate effects.
-Meditative exercise seems preferable for improving sleep, with no differences between resistance, flexibility and aquatic exercise in their favorable effects on fatigue.
+Meditative exercise seems preferable for improving sleep, with no differences between resistance, flexibility, and aquatic exercise in their favorable effects on fatigue.